 Before you start budgeting, ask yourself this question: "Is this realistic?"
 If your monthly income is less than the Underfunded amount, you'll need to make some changes—but that's okay!
 You have a much better picture of what you can afford, and you won't come up short.

 Adjust your budget template to ensure you can pay for the things that matter the most.
 Do this by adjusting the targets you've set up—change the amounts or push back the dates.
 Keep tweaking until your budget template fits your income and your priorities.

 Now, it's Time to Budget

-In the screenshot above, To be Budgeted is $1,700, but the total Underfunded is $2,080.
-I'm only going to add $1,700 to my budget today.
-(I'll cover the rest once more income arrives!)
+In the example above, Ready To Assign is $810, but Underfunded shows I'll need $2,162.19 to meet my template's Targets this month.
+I'm only going to budget $810 today, and then I'll cover the rest once more income arrives.

-Some categories are fully funded, while others—like Rent—are only partially funded.
-YNAB keeps you in control by alerting you—with orange Available numbers—to the categories that need more dollars.
+If you don’t have enough money to budget for the entire month at once, assign dollars where you need them the most first.
+Some categories will be fully funded, while others—like Rent in this example—are only partially funded.
+YNAB keeps you in control by alerting you—with yellow Available numbers—to the categories that need more dollars.
 In the meantime, the budget reflects reality because it only uses the dollars you have, and you can confidently spend what's Available.

 If you have dollars left over, and all your categories are green, you have some (really great!) choices to make.
 Do you want to budget more for big expenses down the road?
 Or save extra for that vacation you've been wanting to take?
 Or maybe you'll even start budgeting for next month.
-It's up to you!
+It's up to you and your priorities.